Horsham Unitarian Church: History

-In England, people and ministers who worshipped outside the Church of England but were not part of the Roman Catholic Church were historically known as Dissenters or (Protestant) Nonconformists.
+In England, people and ministers who worshipped outside the Church of England but were not part of the Roman Catholic Church were historically known as Protestant Dissenters or Nonconformists.
 Nonconformism became officially recognised after the Act of Uniformity 1662, which removed from their living those Church of England ministers who refused to recognise or abide by the Act's requirements.
-Many alternative denominations developed, all focused on a person's personal relationship with God rather than on the rites and ceremonies of religious worship as in the Anglican and Roman Catholic churches.
-This trend was seen throughout Sussex, and by the late 17th century "the all-embracing medieval Church" existed alongside dozens of newly established groups and denominations.
+Alternative denominations developed, many focused mainly on a personal relationship with God rather than on the rites and ceremonies of religious worship as in the Anglican and Roman Catholic churches.
+This trend was seen throughout Sussex, and by the late 17th century "the all-embracing medieval Church" existed alongside newly established denominations.

-One of these sects was the General Baptists.
+One of these denominations was the Arminian or General Baptists, coming from Puritanism.
 Along with the Religious Society of Friends (Quakers) and the Presbyterians, they found significant early success in the area around the north Sussex market town of Horsham.
-By 1676 there were about 100 Nonconformists in the town, and the General Baptist cause was led by local radical and evangelist Matthew Caffyn.
-Under his guidance, Baptists had met in small house-groups in the area (in particular at Southwater and Broadbridge Heath) since 1669 or possibly as early as 1645.
-His influence on Baptist causes throughout southeast England was considerable: in 1696, his increasingly radical, unorthodox beliefs caused a schism in the General Baptist Assembly, and its response to his changing theology was significant in the development of Unitarianism.
+By 1676 there were about 100 Nonconformists in the town, and the General Baptists were led by local evangelist Matthew Caffyn.
+Under his leadership, Baptists had met in small house-groups in the area (in particular at Southwater and Broadbridge Heath) since 1669 or possibly as early as 1645.
+His influence on Baptist causes throughout southeast England was considerable: in 1696, his increasingly unorthodox beliefs caused a separation in the General Assembly, and its response to his changing theology was significant in the development of Unitarianism.